James-Yu/LaTeX-Workshop/README.md

 - LaTeX file formatting.
 - Auto close LaTeX environments: just call _LaTeX Workshop: Close current environment_ from the **Command Palette**.
 You can easily assign a shortcut to this action through the **Keyboard Shortcuts** menu, search for `latex-workshop.close-env`.
 - Navigate from `\begin/\end` to the corresponding `\end/\begin`: while on the `begin` or `end` keyword, call _LaTeX Workshop: Navigate to matching begin/end_ from the **Command Palette**.
 To define a shortcut, search for `latex-workshop.navigate-envpair` in the **Keyboard Shortcuts** menu.
-- Add a multicursor on the current environment name: call _LaTeX Workshop: Multicursor selection of the current environment name_ from the **Command Palette**.
+- Add a multicursor to the current environment name: call _LaTeX Workshop: Multicursor selection of the current environment name_ from the **Command Palette**.
 For this command to work, the cursor must be strictly between `\begin{...}` and `\end{...}`.
 To define a shortcut, search for `latex-workshop.select-envname` in the **Keyboard Shortcuts** menu.
 Repeated calls result in selecting the outer environments.

 ## Requirements